Higashi-Totsuka Station: History

-Higashi Totsuka Station opened as a station on the Japanese National Railways (JNR) on October 1, 1980, after local residents had petitioned the government for a railway station for over a half century.
-The opening coincided with the separation of the tracks for the Tōkaidō Main Line and Yokosuka Line into two separate sets of tracks from Yokohama through Ofuna Station.
+Higashi-Totsuka Station opened as a station on the Japanese National Railways (JNR) on October 1, 1980, after local residents had petitioned the government for a railway station for over a half century.
+The opening coincided with the separation of the tracks for the Tōkaidō Main Line and Yokosuka Line into two separate sets of tracks from Yokohama through Ōfuna Station.

 Passenger statistics

 In fiscal 2019, the station was used by an average of 44,389 passengers daily (boarding passengers only).
+Higashi totsuka station is very crowded in the morning and night rush hours.
+Whenever a train arrives at the station, there is a long line for the escalator going toward the station building, which is above the tracks.
+The escalator that goes down to the platforms of Higashi totsuka station changes to an escalator that goes up to the station building at 5:30 P.M JST.

 The passenger figures (boarding passengers only) for previous years are as shown below.